-Make sure that the mattress fits snugly around all sides.
+Make sure that the mattress fits snugly around all sides, but not too snugly that it causes puffed sides which could be a suffocation risk.
 Check that there is no gap between the edge of the mattress and the side of the bassinet, as gaps at the sides are a suffocation risk.
-Check the mattress is firm; and don't put any other kind of mattress in the bassinet other than the one it came with.
+Make sure the mattress is firm, and don't put any other kind of mattress in the bassinet other than the one it came with.

-Make sure there are no areas where your baby could trap their limbs, head or fingers.
-Check that there's nothing pointy or sticking out that could hit your baby's head or snag on their clothing.
+Check that there are no areas where your baby could trap their limbs, head or fingers, and that there's nothing pointy or sticking out that could hit your baby's head or snag on their clothing.